Black Hawk (Amtrak train): Restoration

 In April 2014, Governor Pat Quinn announced a $223 million investment to begin service as far as Rockford by 2015.
 After two years of negotiations, IDOT had been unable to reach a deal with Canadian National to use their lines.
-Instead, the train would take Metra's Milwaukee District / West Line and Union Pacific tracks through Elgin, Huntley, and Belvidere before terminating in Rockford.
+Instead, the train would take Metra's Milwaukee District West Line and Union Pacific tracks through Elgin, Huntley, and Belvidere before terminating in Rockford.
 This would require construction of a connecting track between the two lines near Big Timber Road station.
 IDOT planned to continue working with the CN to eventually extend the route to Dubuque.
 In February 2015, Governor Bruce Rauner announced that development of the route would be put on hold until further notice, as the state did not have sufficient funds to continue the project. $3 million had been spent out of the $223 million plan.
-Huntley, IL, had spent over $50,000 to build a station platform.
+Huntley, Illinois, had spent over $50,000 to build a station platform.

-Funding secured

 In July 2019, the state legislature passed a new transportation bill supported by Governor J. B. Pritzker, in which $275 million was appropriated to begin service to Rockford.
 IDOT hired WSP as the project manager in September 2020, with the intent to begin engineering and environmental analysis.

-In its 2020–2025 service plan, Amtrak forecasts that the Chicago–Rockford route will begin in fiscal year 2025 and attract 136,900 riders that year.

-In 2021, amid a push by the Biden Administration to pass an infrastructure bill, Amtrak included two daily trains to Rockford in its 15-year expansion vision.
+In its 2020–2025 service plan, Amtrak forecasted that the Chicago–Rockford route would begin in fiscal year 2025 and attract 136,900 riders that year.
+In 2021, amid a push by the Biden administration to pass an infrastructure bill, Amtrak included two daily trains to Rockford in its 15-year expansion vision.
 The document lists a one-way trip time of 1 hour 51 minutes and includes an additional stop at Roselle station.
 In November 2021, Congress passed the Infrastructure Investment and Jobs Act, which includes $4 billion for public transportation in Illinois.
 While initial Black Hawk service had already been funded, local Democratic State Senator Steve Stadelman said, "maybe with this additional funding we can speed up the project."

+On July 6, 2023, Illinois Governor J. B. Pritzker announced that the service would be operated by Metra.
+The service, planned to start operating in late 2027, will consist of two trains a day.
+Travel time is expected to take just under two hours.